ubc-library-rc/ggplot2_intro_workshop/content/introduction.md

 # Introduction to ggplot2

 **ggplot2 is based on a *grammar of graphics*:**
-"a tool that enables us to concisely describe the components of a graphic" (Hadley Wickham)
+"a tool that enables us to concisely describe the components of a graphic" [^1]

 This allows us to build complex graphical representations of our data from consistent, essential building blocks.